IBeArjen/integration-prototype/sip/execution_control/master_controller/rpc/README.md

 ## Required interfaces

-processing block controller
+- processing block controller

+*NOTE(BM): Need to consider this carefully as hopefully we don't **need** the processing controller to run this service.
+If so required interfaces will be none*

 ## Dependencies

 Python packages:
-- logging

 - rpyc
-- dockerpy
+- dockerpy *Note(BM): will this still be needed after the refactor?*